lostsidewalk/newsgears-app/README.md

 buid_client.sh
 ```

-The provided `headless` docker-compose files exclude the client module, so that you can run it in an IDE (vscode suggested), using `npm run devserve` (or similar).
+The provided `headless` docker-compose files exclude the client module, so that you can run it in an IDE using `npm run devserve`.

+Thie script should be run from the top-level project directory (`newsgears-app`).